REPRODUCTION -1

 Ovulation

-The developing ovum is surrounded by a group of cell called follicle.
+The developing ovum is surrounded by a group of cells called follicle.
 The mature egg is then released from the ovary.
-Ovulation is controlled by leutenizing hormones.
+Ovulation is controlled by luteinizing hormones.

-Before and after the process of ovulation an ovary continues to secrete oestrogen and progesterone, which cause thickening of uterus, making it suitable to receive a fertilized ovum.
+Before and after the process of ovulation, an ovary continues to secrete oestrogen and progesterone, which cause thickening of uterus, making it suitable to receive a fertilized ovum.
 This occurs when the egg passes from the oviduct to the uterus.
-If the ovum isn’t fertilized the uterus lining cells gradually disintegrates, discharging blood and tissue debris from the uterus through the vagina.
+If the ovum isn’t fertilized, the uterus lining cells gradually disintegrate, discharging blood and tissue debris from the uterus through the vagina.

 MENSTRUATION

-This is the discharge of mucus, epithelial cells and blood through a vagina and the discharge is called menstrual flow.
+This is the discharge of mucus, epithelial cells, and blood through the vagina and the discharge is called menstrual flow.

 A period between one menstruation and the next is called menstrual cycle.
-Menstruation cycle usually occurs on average every 28 day and menstruation last for 3 – 7 days.
+Menstrual cycle usually occurs on average every 28 days and menstruation lasts for 3 – 7 days.

-After ovulation the follicle enlarges and a yellow pigment accumulates in them to form a corpus luteum.
+After ovulation, the follicle enlarges and a yellow pigment accumulates in them to form a corpus luteum.
 When the follicle corpus luteum is developing, the walls of uterus prepare itself for receiving an ovum.
-The inner layer become thickened and surrounded with many blood vessels and glands.
+The inner layer becomes thickened and surrounded with many blood vessels and glands.

-If fertilization does not occur, the unfertilized egg never be implanted and the thickening lining of uterus disintegrates well as the corpus luteum, then are discharged through the vagina as the blood.
-After menstruation the uterus begin to prepare itself for the next ovulation.
+If fertilization does not occur, the unfertilized egg never implants and the thickened lining of uterus disintegrates as well as the corpus luteum, then are discharged through the vagina as blood.
+After menstruation, the uterus begins to prepare itself for the next ovulation.

 COPULATION

 Copulation is the process of inserting the erect penis into the vagina.
-When a man is sexually stimulated the penis is filled with blood and becomes erect.
-The erect penis is inserted into vagina and moved back and forth, stimulating sense organs in the penis and ejaculation occurs.
+When a man is sexually stimulated, the penis is filled with blood and becomes erect.
+The erect penis is inserted into the vagina and moved back and forth, stimulating sense organs in the penis and ejaculation occurs.

-The climax of sexual excitement in human is known as orgasm, it is accompanied by a feeling of extreme pleasure.
+The climax of sexual excitement in humans is known as orgasm, it is accompanied by a feeling of extreme pleasure.

 FERTILIZATION AND IMPLANTATION

-Fertilization is the process whereby sperm nuclei and ovum nucleic fuse to form a diploid cell called zygote.
+Fertilization is the process whereby sperm nuclei and ovum nuclei fuse to form a diploid cell called zygote.
 If ejaculation occurs when an ovum is in the oviduct, fertilization is likely to occur.

 Sperm takes less than an hour to reach the uterus.
 At least half the number of sperm dies due to acidic condition of the vagina, and uterus is not their final destination.
 They have to move to reach the oviduct in order for fertilization to occur; only a few sperms reach the oviduct and can survive for about 72 hours.